mridubhatnagar/blogs-backup/ckyvl7ml31djo66s13kvqeat9.md

 As much as I value the parents.
 I value the mentor.
 Quite fortunate and grateful to learn.
 Everything I get to learn.

+It is a delight to share your experiences with someone who is elder to you.
+And, has seen more life than you.

 If mentorship as a subject interests you.
 You might also enjoy books **Tuesdays with Morrie** and **The Last Lecture**.

 Ps: This might be a slightly biased because I found the process to be very relatable.
 To my own journey.
 How it started, and how it has progressed.